FIFA Club World Cup: Knock-out tournaments (2005–2023)

 The 2015 and 2016 editions once again saw Japan as hosts for the 7th and 8th time respectively in the 12th and 13th editions of the FIFA Club World Cup.
 The 2015 edition saw a final between River Plate and FC Barcelona.
-FC Barcelona lifted their third FIFA Club World Cup, with Suarez scoring two goals and Lionel Messi scoring one goal in the Final.
-One notable thing that occurred in the 2015 tournament was that Sanfrecce Hiroshima made it to third place, the farthest ever achieved by a Japanese club.
-This record would not last though, as the 2016 edition saw J1 League winners Kashima Antlers making it to the Final (outscoring rivals 7–1), against Real Madrid.
+FC Barcelona lifted their third FIFA Club World Cup, with Suarez scoring two goals and Lionel Messi scoring one goal in the final.
+One notable thing that occurred in the 2015 tournament was that Sanfrecce Hiroshima finished in third place, the best result achieved by a Japanese club at the time.
+This record would not last though, as the 2016 edition saw J1 League winners Kashima Antlers making it to the final against Real Madrid.
 A Gaku Shibasaki inspired Kashima attempted to win their first FIFA Club World Cup (a feat never done by any club outside of Europe and South America), but were denied by Real Madrid, who won 4–2 in extra time, thanks to a hat-trick by Cristiano Ronaldo.

 The UAE returned to host the event in 2017 and 2018.
 2017 involved the likes of Real Madrid becoming the first team in Club World Cup history to return to the tournament to defend their title.
-Real Madrid became the first team to successfully defend their title after defeating Grêmio in the Final, all while eliminating Al Jazira in the Semi-Finals.
+Real Madrid became the first team to successfully defend their title after defeating Grêmio in the Final, all while eliminating Al Jazira in the semi-finals.
 Al-Ain was the first Emirati team to reach the Club World Cup final, as well as the second Asian team to reach the final in the 2018 edition.
 Real Madrid defeated Al-Ain 4–1 in the final, to win their fourth title in the competition and to become the first team ever to win it three years in a row and four times in total in the tournament's history.
 Thus, Real Madrid extended their international titles to seven after winning the 2018 edition (counting their three Intercontinental Cup titles and four Club World Cup titles).

 On 3 June 2019, FIFA selected Qatar as the host of both the 2019 and 2020 events.
 Gonzalo Belloso, the Deputy Secretary General and development director of CONMEBOL, previously said that the 2019 and 2020 editions will be held in Japan.
 The 2019 edition saw Liverpool defeat Flamengo to win the competition for the first time.
-In the 2020 edition, Bayern Munich beat Tigres UANL 1–0, completing their sextuple.
-The 2021 tournament was won by Chelsea, who defeated Palmeiras 2–1 after extra time for their first title.
+In the 2020 edition, Bayern Munich beat UANL 1–0, completing their sextuple.